ShafayetAhmad/Data-Structures-and-Algorithms-Implementation-in-C/README.md

-# Abdul Bari's Data Structures and Algorithms
+# Data Structures and Algorithms Implementation in C

 This GitHub repository contains the code implementations of various data structures and algorithms learned from Abdul Bari's course on Data Structures and Algorithms.
 The repository serves as a reference for understanding and implementing common data structures and algorithms in C.